wp-plugins/social-contact-display/readme.txt

 2. "Social Interaction Buttons" widget

 == Changelog ==

+= 2.0.0 =
+* This is a major upgrade - please see the FAQ for more information
+* Moved options to their own pages
+* Moved original widget to "Simple Social Contact Display" widget
+* Google Static Map added
+* Shotcodes added for all options
+* Pinterest added to Social Interaction widget

 = 1.3.3 =
 * Added new social media icon set - Ribbon http://tinyurl.com/qhr8tpw